VMBoehm/vae/README.md

 ![samples](/plots/vae_samples.png)

 #### Notes:
-support of fashion mnist currently requires to download this [repo](https://github.com/zalandoresearch/fashion-mnist) and adapt the link in the top of load_data.py
+Support of fashion mnist currently requires to download this [repo](https://github.com/zalandoresearch/fashion-mnist) and adapt the link in the top of load_data.py